ColeTDeR/Star-Fighters/README.md

 I have changed some elements of the game, as well as added my own sound afects and added music.
 In the future, I plan on creating my own art for the game as well.

 REQUIREMENTS:

-Windows PC AND/OR Python 3 and Pygame
+Python 3 and Pygame

+You can download Python here: https://www.python.org/downloads/ To download Pygame, go into your command line (PowerShell on Windows, Terminal on MacOS) and type:

+pip install pygame

+If you are on MacOS an that didn't work, try:

+pip3 install pygame

+And wait for it to install.

 TO OPEN:

-If you are using windows, just use the executable (.exe).
-If you are running MacOS or Linux, you must first download Python 3 and Pygame, then run the Python file (.pyw).
+Open the .pyw file.
+Don't take this file out of its directory.

 CONTROLS: